mesos/kafka/src/docker/README.md

 ```
 # ./build-image.sh
 ```
+Note: this would not push the image.
+Push should be done manually after testing.

 ## Using docker-machine
 If you have docker-machine installed, with virtualbox, you can run the following commands: